WRITER > GUIDES

 The initial resistance was what AI would mean for marketers’ jobs.
 But Adore Me discovered that the system can automate the creation of content that complies with their style and brand guide, and that it worked best when rewriting content from the original creator or creating new content based on a human’s original.
 So it became truly an extension of the team – and not a replacement for it.

-As Ranjan Roy, Adore Me’s VP of Strategy, said about their artificial intelligence tool: “you have a sidekick, an assistant, that is there to help you in any kind of communication you can make.”
+As Ranjan Roy, Adore Me’s SVP of Strategy, said about their artificial intelligence tool: “you have a sidekick, an assistant, that is there to help you in any kind of communication you can make.”

 2. Emergent AI writing tool trends